General information on ranking

 QS Global Employer Survey (35%)

-The backbone of the rankings is the QS Global Employer Survey, which asks employers from which schools they prefer to hire.
-Between 2016-2020, hundreds of thousands of university and business school nominations were collected from nearly 40,000 global employers.
+The backbone of the rankings is the QS Global Employer Survey, which asks employers to select the schools that they prefer to hire from.
+The Survey has now been running over 20 years.
 Schools have the option to contribute to the survey by nominating up to 400 employers that recruit their graduates.
+More recent responses have been given the greatest weight in this ranking.
+Employers across all sectors and industries take part in the survey, and include Facebook, Google, Uber, Wells Fargo, Bank of America etc.

 Employment Rate (5%)